mrdcvlsc/mrdcvlsc/README.md

 ## **Hi, I'm Jubal Mordecai Velasco!**

+Graduate, B.S. in Computer Science

 _Exploring the vast branches of computer science, searching for my place within it, and striving to add a leaf of knowledge to its ever-growing tree._

 **Welcome to my GitHub profile**

-I'm still currently a student :student: taking up a degree in computer science.

-At the same time, I'm also growing 🌱 my knowledge :brain: and mostly learning
+In my free time, I cultivate 🌱 my knowledge :brain: by learning
-:books: new things little-by-little :feet: on my own during my free time, in the following concepts :
+:books: new things little-by-little :feet:

-`Linear Algebra`, `BLAS Libraries & Matrix Libraries`, `x86 & x86-64 Assembly`,
-`SIMD Assembly Instructions & Intrinsic`, `Arbitrary-Precision Arithmetic`, `Machine Learning`, `Neural Networks like FFNN, CNN, GAN & transformers models`, `Full-stack development`, `Cryptography`, `Web Security`, `Compilers`, `Automata Theory`.

 - 📫 email : mrdcvlsc@gmail.com